jeredw/eniac-chess/easm.md

  - eniacsim [commands](https://www.cs.drexel.edu/~bls96/eniac/cmd.pdf) and [patch file](https://www.cs.drexel.edu/~bls96/eniac/ref.pdf) reference.

 We also recommend the excellent book [ENIAC In Action](https://eniacinaction.com/) by Crispin Rope and Thomas Haigh, who have also published all kinds of fascinating original ENIAC [documents](https://eniacinaction.com/the-book/supporting-technical-materials/).

+And finally, the master historical reference is The [ENIAC Technical Manual](https://archive.org/details/reportoneniacele05moor) by Adele K. Goldstine, June 1946.
+It's so important that we cite this document as "Goldstine" throughout.
+Goldstine also wrote up the very first [notes](https://eniacinaction.com/docs/CentralControlforENIAC1947.pdf) for how to turn the ENIAC into a stored program computer, in July 1947.
+The techniques she documented there made chessvm possible.

 # Coding the ENIAC